Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 September 2025 00.24.29 UTC
+- WIB: Jumat, 26 September 2025 01.37.53 UTC
-- WITA: Jumat, 26 September 2025 01.24.29 UTC
+- WITA: Jumat, 26 September 2025 02.37.53 UTC
-- WIT: Jumat, 26 September 2025 02.24.29 UTC
+- WIT: Jumat, 26 September 2025 03.37.53 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: technology
+Kategori: funny